len-sla/GPT_finetuned_with_own_text/README.md

 > <p>Finetune a GPT-2 Text-Generating Model with prepared text.<br>
 In this particual case text is concatenation of books <br>
 from the field of Management, Leadership and good practices in Business.<br>
-355M model was used for tuning:<br>
+Start sentence was containing kind of contradiction to find out how finetuned model create a follow up 355M model was used for tuning:<br>
 Effects are really good.